rya-sge/access-denied/_posts/2024-12-30-hardware-fault-injection-attack.md

   cryptographic operations and to observe the erroneous result.
 - Perturbation can occur in many different ways  !

-Unlike traditional attacks that rely on exploiting software bugs or network vulnerabilities, fault injection seeks to compromise a system by inducing errors, thereby opening the door for malicious activities.
+Unlike traditional attacks that exploit software bugs or network vulnerabilities, fault injection compromises a system by inducing errors in the hardware itself.

 ### What is a Fault Injection Attack?